 In the current cohort, Fellows are working across a range of different host departments, including the Department of Education, Skills and Employment, the Department of Health, the Department of Finance, the Department of Industry, Science, Energy and Resources and Services Australia.

 “Bridging research and evidence-based policy development is very important.
 Through policy development, I can be involved in creating a positive impact for people in ways not possible from the laboratory.
 Policy workers need to have a wide range of skills and it is exciting to combine my experiences from working in community pharmacy to the laboratory,” says current Fellow Dr Heidi Walkden.

-Applications for the 2022-23 cohort of the Australian Science Policy Fellowship Program are now open and close on 21 March 2022.
+Applications for the 2022-23 cohort of the Australian Science Policy Fellowship program closed on 21 March, 2022.